kyleterry/jot/README.md

 generation, you don't need a programming language installed or assets anywhere on your server.

-Making things even easier is a docker image that will create your seedfile for you and store it in a volume mount.
+Making things even easier is a docker image that will create your seed file for you and store it in a volume mount.

 Jot is meant to be used heavily on the command line or within programs, but you